-Welcome to the 2013 WHERE Challenge!
+Welcome to the 2020 WHERE Challenge Sponsored by Teck.
 The Challenge is a national contest endorsed by the Canadian Earth sciences community that asks students aged 9 - 14 years to discover the answers to these questions: What on Earth is in your stuff and WHERE on Earth does it come from?
-There are thousands of dollars in regional and national prizes to be won and you can enter as a group, an individual or a school.
+WHERE stands for the places where Earth scientists work: Water, Hazards, Energy, Resources, and Environment.
+There are thousands of dollars in prizes to be won and you can enter as a group, an individual or a school.
 All you have to do is use your imagination and dig up some interesting facts about your stuff.
-The 2013 WHERE Challenge runs from September 4, 2012 to April 15, 2013.
+The 2020 WHERE Challenge runs from September 14, 2020 to April 1, 2021.

 Pick a favourite object in your home, school or playground, identify one or more non-renewable Earth resources* needed to make that object and tell us WHERE on Earth those resources come from.
-You may be surprised by how many come from Canada.
+You may be surprised by how many are found in Canada.
 Your story can be told through an essay, a poem, a song or a play, a painting or a poster, an audio, video or multimedia presentation or anything else you can dream up.
 The more original, the better.

+All winners will be announced the week of June 7, 2021.
 Winning entries may be used as promotional tools to demonstrate how non-renewable Earth resources are essential to our everyday lives.
-So think hard, dream big and good luck!

 *Non-renewable Earth resources are substances which occur naturally within the Earth and must be mined, quarried or pumped out from underground.
 These resources are found in limited quantities and are consumed more quickly than natural processes can replace them.